Skip to main content

 • Authentication Header (AH) — Offers only data integrity, not encryption.

-The FortiGate uses only ESP to transmit the packet payload.
+The FortiGate unit uses only ESP to transmit the packet payload.
 AH is not used by the FortiGate unit.

 IKE (The Internet Key Exchange)* — is the standard protocol of the IPsec protocol suite used to secure VPN communications, i.e., IKE establishes an IPsec VPN tunnel.In order for the protocols within IPsec to do their job of protecting the data being transmitted, the IKE protocol establishes a logical connection between the two endpoints — a Security Association (SA).
 The SA defines the authentication, keys, and settings that will be used to encrypt and decrypt packets.